‘Trump Is A Paranoid, Psychopathic Narcissist,’ Yet Another Expert Warns [Video]

-Yet another expert has defied the policy that mental health professionals should refrain from diagnosing public personalities without having personally interviewed them.

-Dr John Gartner, a psychologist at John Hopkins for 20 years, who now practices privately in New York City, warned during an appearance on MSNBC on Tuesday night that Donald Trump exhibits clear signs of mental illness and that it makes him unfit to be president and to handle the country’s nuclear codes.
+Dr. John Gartner, a psychologist at John Hopkins for 20 years, who now practices privately in New York City, warned during an appearance on MSNBC on Tuesday night that Donald Trump exhibits clear signs of mental illness and that it makes him unfit to be president and to handle the country’s nuclear codes.

 Gartner recently started a petition on Change.org that has reportedly accumulated the assenting signatures of tens of thousands of mental health professionals.